 E. Existing infrastructure.
 Old Saybrook is a town where adaptive reuse and renovation of existing buildings is celebrated and new construction is increasingly complementary to the traditional architectural form of buildings in town.
 Existing infrastructure - utilities, transportation access and suitable community facilities -makes a neighborhood suitable for infill, redevelopment or rejuvenation.
-Therefore, in any development, new development should emphasize the conservation of buildings that have architectural or historical significance, or are listed within public plans or policy documents as contributing to Old Saybrook.
+Therefore, in any development, new development should emphasize the conservation of building or groups of buildings that have architectural or historical significance, or are listed within public plans or policy documents as contributing to the character of Old Saybrook.